 These findings helped us to design a prototype of the register view, displaying how our users would like to see the register entries displayed and in what order.

 We‘ve conducted 26 face to face interviews with our business users so far.
 This sample of respondents, although relatively small, was made up of small, medium and volume customers as well as lenders and a utility company, ensuring a good mix of business types and geographical areas were covered.
 During these interviews, we got to further understand the specific needs of these types of business users, which helped us to feed back into the designers and developers to change the prototypes and even create new ones.

 Wall space is at a premium within the alpha project and we’ve taken quite a bit of it to display our user findings!
 Our continued analysis is shown in our affinity diagram which is now expanding beyond the wall and onto the cabinets below…

 We also have a space on another wall displaying user quotes and finding highlights.
 As one of the User Researchers, I’ve also ensured I’ve physically attended as many team planning sessions as possible and engaged in ongoing team discussions, constantly informing the project about what our users are saying.

 I ran a workshop with some of the alpha team and members of HM Land Registry’s Diversity Group to help us understand the needs of those users who may struggle with a digital offering.
-This group have worked with the Customer and Market Insight Team to produce assisted digital personas, which have helped inform the alpha on all things ‘Assisted Digital’.
+This group has worked with the Customer and Market Insight Team to produce assisted digital personas, which have helped inform the alpha on all things ‘Assisted Digital’.

 “It’s good to see all the information about my property on one page”

 We’re learning valuable things about why our users have to come into an HM Land Registry Office.
 One user gave the following reason: